DataTalksClub/machine-learning-zoomcamp/cohorts/2024/10-kubernetes/homework.md

 ## Submit the results

-* Submit your results here: TBA
+* Submit your results here: https://courses.datatalks.club/ml-zoomcamp-2024/homework/hw10
 * If your answer doesn't match options exactly, select the closest one